alexomaset/Photo-Gallery23/README.md

-# Pic-Galore Application
+# Photo-Gallery Application

 ## Author
 [Alex Omaset]()

 ## Description
-Pic Galore is a django application that allows a user/client to view different categories of photos.
+Photo-Galler is a django application that allows a user/client to view different categories of photos.
 When the user clicks on a single photo the image is expanded enabling the user to view details of the photo eg Name of the image, category and location.
 A user can also search photos using different categories eg Nature,Technology,Vacation,Sports,Music etc.Finally the user can filter photos based on the location.
 ## Behaviour Driven Development

 | Behaviour                                                                                 | Input                                                     | Output                                                                            |